 If you know what to look for in your ideal dog breed, then the search will end up going much more smoothly for you than it otherwise would.

-You will find that there are many breeds to choose from, and each of them has their own set of unique characteristics.
+You will find that there are many breeds to choose from, and each of them has its own set of unique characteristics.
 Today, I’ll be going over the Cadoodle.

 It is somewhat of a surprise that the Cadoodle is not more popular, but it makes sense when you consider the opposing status of its parents.